MRKonrad/tomato/README.md

 # Software Requirements Specification

 1. Calculate ShMOLLI with exactly the same results as these from the previous implementation.
-2. API for easily switching between different:
+2. API for easily choosing
-    * map calculation algorithms,
+    * a map calculation algorithm,
-    * fitting algorithm,
+    * a fitting algorithm,
-    * model function and corresponding energy function.
+    * a model function and corresponding energy function.
 3. Compatibility with:
     * main operating systems (Windows, MacOS, Linux),
     * C++98 (to include the library in older code).